Pencils are an essential tool to have in most creative fields.

 If you are just starting out and want to try a few different kinds of graphite pencils, this pack is perfect.

-It has 7 turquoise drawing pencils that range in shades from 8B to 6H, 4 woodless graphite pencils that range in shades from 2B to 8B and 3 water soluble graphite pencils that range in shade of HB to 8B.
+It has 7 turquoise drawing pencils that range in shades from 8B to 6H, 4 woodless graphite pencils that range in shades from 2B to 8B, and 3 water-soluble graphite pencils that range in the shade of HB to 8B.

-This package also includes erasers, a steel sharpener and a shading board.
-The woodless graphite pencils draw really smooth.
+This package also includes erasers, a steel sharpener, and a shading board.
+The woodless graphite pencils draw really smoothly.
 They are also coated in plastic so that you don't get the graphite all over your hands.

 The only downside is that they break easily when they are dropped.

-This package of drawing pencils is great to use from the easy projects to the more complicated ones.
+This package of drawing pencils is great to use from easy projects to more complicated ones.

 Overall this set is good if you’re looking for the drawing pencil essentials.

 From the pencils to the eraser, what else does an artist need

 This mechanical pencil was made for writing, sketching, and drawing.

 It has a built-in lead degree indicator on the clip.
 You just rotate the clip to align the desired degree between the arrows on the barrel.
 It is perfect for drawing and sketching.